ksrath0re/academic-kickstart/content/author/admin/_index.md

 [[social]]
    icon = "cv"
    icon_pack = "ai"
-   link = "files/cv.pdf"
+   link = "static/files/CV.pdf"

 +++

-- Graduate Research Associate at Data Science Lab @ ASU.
-Contributing towards the organizational network construction from Nuclear Power Plants' Operational Records.
+- Kuldeep is a Graduate Research Associate at Data Science Lab in ASU.
+He's contributing towards the organizational network construction from Nuclear Power Plants' Operational Records.
 - Charged up about Full Stack Development, Machine Learning and Natural Language Processing with 4+ years of live industry experience of development in Java, Spring, Databases and modern Web Technologies as a Software Engineer.

 Previously worked with IBM and Cognizant Technology Solutions (Please see experience section for more details)